Carrooi/Node-Simq/README.md

 ## Aliases

 Maybe you will want to shorten some frequently used modules like jQuery.
 For example our jquery is in ./lib/jquery directory, so every time we want to use jquery, we have to write `require('/lib/jquery/jquery')`.
-Solution for this is to use alises.
+Solution for this is to use aliases.

 `./config/setup.json`:
 ```